IBM/cpdctl/README_command_reference.md

 `--kernel` (<a href="#cli-notebook-kernel-example-schema-notebook">`NotebookKernel`</a>)
 :   A notebook kernel.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--kernel=@path/to/file.json`.

 `--schedule` (string)
 :   The id of the schedule of the notebook.

 `--shares` (<a href="#cli-notebook-shares-example-schema-notebook">`NotebookShares`</a>)
 :   Share and repository information for a notebook.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--shares=@path/to/file.json`.

 `--spark-monitoring-enabled` (bool)
 :   Spark monitoring enabled or not.